danfuzz/samizdat/doc/library-guide/Value.md

 This is in contrast to the functions in `core.Format` which are meant to help format values for more useful consumption.

-The type `Value` binds this to a function which returns a string consisting of the type name, name (result of call to `debugName()`), and low-level identifier (e.g. a memory address) of the value.
-Various of the core types override this to provide more useful information.
+The class `Value` binds this to a function which returns a string consisting of the class name, name (result of call to `debugName()`), and low-level identifier (e.g. a memory address) of the value.
+Various of the core classes override this to provide more useful information.

 **Note:** In general, it is a bad idea to use this function for any